securebitsorg/ansible-desktop-server-auto-install-config/README.md

+> [!IMPORTANT]
+> # PLEASE NOTE !!!
+> First, the Ansible configs must be adapted to your needs.
+For example, the “Users”, “Devices”, “Groups”, “Packages”, etc.
+>
+> This Ansible-Config is adapted to my personal setup :-)

 # Ansible Desktop Configs

 If you want to use Ansible to automatically set up all your workstations, laptops and servers, then this Ansible script repository will help you automate your installation.